Zion National Park Visitor Center

 |

-The National Park Service maintains the Zion Canyon Visitor Center and the Zion Human History Museum.
+The NPS maintains the Zion Canyon Visitor Center and Zion Human History Museum.
 Ranger programs are offered and a schedule is posted at the visitor center and the museum.
-Programs range from history and folklore of Zion to talks about biology, geology, flora and fauna.
-Both of these buildings are found on the Zion-Mt.
+Programs range from Zion history and folklore to talks about biology, geology, flora and fauna.
+Both of these buildings are found along the Zion-Mt.
 Carmel Highway and can be accessed in your private vehicle.
-The original visitor center, which was actually a rangers cabin, was built at the Grotto in the 1920s.
-The current museum was the next visitor center which was built in the 1950s.
-The current visitor center, built in 2000, was constructed to conserve energy and help keep the air in and around Zion clean.
-The first year after the centers construction, it consumed 70-80% less energy than other buildings of its size.
+The original Visitor Center, which was actually a rangers cabin, was built at the Grotto in the 1920's.
+The current museum was the next Visitor Center which was built in the 1950's.
+The current building was constructed in 2000 and made to conserve energy and help keep the air in and around Zion clean.
+The first year after the center's construction, it consumed 70-80% less energy than other buildings of its size.

 |